 Located on State Park Road in Athens, hikers will find 15 miles of trails that wind through the wooded hills of Strouds Run State Park.
 For equestrians, there are 8.5 miles of bridle trails.
 Another star attraction at Strouds Run is Dow Lake, where you can swim, boat, or fish.
 The park also offers tent and trailer campsites.
 Call for reservation information.

 Sell's Park in Athens offers visitors a respite from city life.
 This picturesque, out-of-the-way place offers a peaceful pond and wooded trails that connect to areas beyond the park's boundaries.
 Sell's Park is located at the end of Avon Place on Athens' east side.

 Stuart’s Opera House is the cultural anchor and a center of expression on Nelsonville’s bustling and dynamic Public Square.
 It is a historic venue sought out by people of all ages, from all walks of life, and from near and far.
 Its well-earned reputation as an intimate, casual setting for continuous offerings of both familiar and innovative artistic performances and community events brings people back time and again.

 Wayne National Forest

 The Wayne National Forest covers more than a quarter million acres of Appalachian foothills.
 Covered with hardwood and pine, the rugged hills of the Wayne also feature several rock shelters, natural springs, and abundant wildlife.
 Visitors can hike, camp, canoe, picnic, boat, hunt and fish.
-There are even three trails for off road vehicles.
+There are even trails for off road vehicles.